-But Fiddle Leaf Figs really aren’t a trend, they’ve actually been favorited indoor houseplants for years.
+Fiddle Leaf Figs really aren’t a trend, they’ve actually been favorited indoor houseplants for years.
 Many of the garden discussion boards I follow have people of all ages asking questions and flaunting their giant Fiddles.
 I’m not going to dress it up – what makes them the center of discussion is they are TRICKY.
-Somewhat temperamental and oddly fast growing, Fiddle Leaf Figs, known as ficus lyrata, need the right conditions to be happy.
+Somewhat temperamental and oddly fast growing, Fiddle Leaf Figs, known as Ficus Lyrata, need the right conditions to be happy.
 Unlike Rubber Trees or Monsteras that are a bit more hardy, Fiddles need the right care to flourish.
 Don’t be intimidated, keep reading.

 Let me introduce, Filbert, my Fiddle Leaf Fig.

 My weekly Fiddle tasks include checking the moisture as they never like to completely dry out.
-In very dry winter weather and very hot summer air they drink like crazy.
-Next, like his large leafed siblings, Fiddles need their leaves cleaned.
+In very dry winter weather and very hot summer air, they drink like crazy.
+Next, like his large leafed siblings, Fiddle Leaf Figs need their leaves cleaned.
 Dust and Godknowswhat falls onto leaves and prevents them absorbing sunlight.
 Basically it stifles growth and that’s horrible.
 Use a soft cloth with a drop of organic dish soap and just clean the top of the leaf.
 Lastly, I rotate Filbert so he does not droop to one side.
 Unfortunately for the first year I did not do that – scroll back up to picture 1 for result.

 On the other hand, Fiddles like drama.
 Yes, Filbert looks healthy and happy but there was a period he was only produce itty-bitty-comically-small-for his-size leaves and I did not know why.
 Another time he developed his own acne and there were brown spots on some leaves but not others.
 Then, some leaves randomly unfurled with a hole in them, which was generally unsightly.
 And last, I cannot stress, he is still somehow supported by one trunk and will not pop out another.
 I tell myself it’s just his teenager faze.